-Nine members of the Board are not "interested persons" of the Portfolios as defined in Section 2(a)(19) of the 1940 Act (each referred to as an "Independent Trustee").
-Messrs.
-Henry J. Herrmann and Philip J. Sanders are the interested Board members of the Trust (each, an "Interested Trustee", and collectively with the Independent Trustees, the "Trustees").
+Eight members of the Board are not "interested persons" of the Portfolios as defined in Section 2(a)(19) of the 1940 Act (each referred to as an "Independent Trustee").
+Philip J. Sanders is the sole interested Board member of the Trust (an "Interested Trustee", and collectively with the Independent Trustees, the "Trustees").
 An interested person of the Trust includes any person who is otherwise affiliated with the Trust or a service provider to the Trust, such as IICO, the Portfolios' investment adviser, a Portfolio's investment subadviser, or IDI, the Portfolios' underwriter.
 The Board believes that having a majority of Independent Trustees on the Board is appropriate and in the best interests of the Portfolios' shareholders.